 There are two reasons why you might want this effect.
 If you have been using cannabis for a long time, the effects are dramatically lessened compared to the first time you smoked weed.
 A lot of people claim that when they use concentrates, it feels like they are getting high for the first time again.
 The other benefit to the intensified high is if you use cannabis medically.
-It is an easy, quick way to get a high dose of your medication and the effects will last a long time.
+It is an easy, quick way to get a high dose of your cannabis and the effects will last a long time.

 The Effects are Felt Immediately

 While you can take some very high doses of edibles, the effects won’t come on for a minimum of 30 minutes if not a few hours.
 When you smoke any kind of concentrates, the effects come on immediately.
-This is especially helpful if you use concentrates as a treatment for pain.

 It’s Easier To Store